Braňo Holiček: Early life

 On 1 June 1998 he released his debut album on PolyGram.
 He also appeared on the soundtrack of the musical Fontána pre Zuzanu III ("A Fountain for Susan III").

-He went on to appear in minor roles in TV movies, before his role in Thomas the Falconer ("Sokoliar Tomáš").
+He went on to appear in minor roles in TV movies, before playing the main role in the movie Thomas the Falconer at the age of 14.
 He is also well known in Slovakia for his voice-over work.
-He also had a role in About Smith Juraj.
+He also had a role in Za mestskými múrmi: Kováč Juraj.

-As of 2001, he was attending the Prague Conservatory and frequently appeared as a guest on television, especially on the Czech TV Prima.
+Holiček attended the Prague Conservatory and studied theatre directing at the Academy of Performing Arts in Prague.
+After graduation, Holiček became a director at the alternative theatre Studio Ypsilon in Prague, where he remained until 2019.
+He also directed several plays for the National Theatre Brno, F.X. Šalda Theatre in Liberec and the Minor theatre in Prague.

+In addition to directing, Holiček continued to act predominantly in Czech television series, including Vyprávěj and Ordinace v růžové zahradě.
+Nonetheless, he found acting to stressful and by the mid 2010s, decided to focus exclusively on directing.

+Personal life

+Holiček married Vendula Holičeková, a theatre actress.
+Together they have a son named Hugo and twin daughters Dorota and Žofinka.